tizianoj/dir2box/README.md

 copy dir2box.py everywhere and edit it.
 In the parameter section, change the parameters

 If you want to run it as a daemon, check instructions under daemon/readme.txt

+You can run it as a command line job fo cleaning: in this case usage is dir2box.py -c daystoberetained

+E.g. running dir2box.py -c 30 will delet files older than 30 days on both local machine and dropbox. in order to save space